- posted: Mar. 13, 2013

 When using ADR, a Fremont business attorney can still protect a client’s rights, advise about relevant laws and advocate for resolutions that safeguard a company’s interests.
 Knowing an attorney has a successful track record trying cases also provides leverage to resolve matters effectively outside of court.

-Garcia & Gurney, ALC offers clients finely tuned ADR and litigation skills and works diligently to help you obtain your objectives and resolve business disputes.
+Garcia & Gurney A Law Corporation offers clients finely tuned ADR and litigation skills and works diligently to help you obtain your objectives and resolve business disputes.
 We also assist clients with business formation and transactional matters.